soobakjonmat/Python-Binance-Trade-Assister/README.md

 Run trade_assister.py to start.

 ## Assumptions
+- The user uses only one crypto pair for trading
 - The user's assets are contained only in Spot and Margin Accounts.

 ## Information